-When you select the "region" mode you define the region to select on the cube image by a clicking the left button on the cube, drag the mouse with the button pressed, and a green contour will follow the movement of the mouse.
+- if you select circle or square mode you define the region to select on the cube image by a clicking the left button on the cube, draggin the mouse with the button pressed, and a green contour will follow the movement of the mouse.
 When you have the region you want, release the button.
-You can move the region after having drawn it by clicking on it to select it and drag it to an other place, you can modify its shape by selecting one of the blue corner dots and dragging that.
+You can move the region after having drawn it by clicking on it to select it and drag it to an other place, and you can modify its shape by selecting one of the blue corner dots and dragging that, - if you select polygon mode you draw the polygon by clicking on every corner, and the resulting polygon is shown, considering the current mouse position as the last edge.
+To finish the selection of a polygon double-click on the last corner.
+The polygon can be moved and resized by selecting it.
+When the check button "show selected spaxel" is selected, the spaxels that have been included in the shape are shown, - in the Ellipse mode, when the check button "show selected spaxel" is selected, the spaxels that have been included in the shape are shown.

-Remark: at this date the CIRCLE mode is not an ELLIPSE mode (even thought it is probably possible to make the shape elliptical).
-When modifying a circle make sure you keep it as a circle, otherwise the resulting spectrum will be slightly wrong.
+Remark: the CIRCLE mode is not an ELLIPSE mode (even thought it is probably possible to make the shape elliptical).
+When modifying a circle make sure you keep it as a circle, otherwise the resulting spectrum will be from a different (circular) region than your (elliptical) shape. the check button "show selected spaxel" is not available in this mode therefore it's ot possible to see which kind of circle was read of you reshaped the circle in an ellipse.